This blog post is all about the things you need to buy BEFORE backpacking Asia.

 Perfect for those times when you’re off the beaten path or don’t want to pay for laundry services.

-It’s compact, lightweight, and super easy to use – just add water, detergent, and your clothes, then give it a good scrub!
+It’s compact, lightweight, and super easy to use.
+Just add water, detergent, and your clothes, then give it a good scrub!

-5. Battery Pack/Portable Charger
+5. Battery Pack or Portable Phone Charger

-This is one item I’m so glad I brought!
 A battery pack is essential when you’re out all day exploring and don’t have access to a power outlet.

 It’s saved me so many times when my phone died halfway through the day or when I needed to charge my camera.